mckennalab/FlashFry/README.md

 Off-target discovery can have high computational costs for large putitive target sets.
 To avoid having to do this step every time you'd like to switch scoring metrics, we thought it was best to split the two stages up.

-Why the does the output file look the way it does? (aka I don't like it)
+Why the does the output file look the way it does?

 We wanted the output to work with common analysis tools such as BEDTools.
 This meant a format like encoded specific details into specific columns, as well as leaving off the traditional header in favor of listing column details in the header section